 We may get commissions for purchases made through links in this post.

-If you have been reading a bit about feline behavior, then you should know by now that cats and discipline don’t mix; in other words, you should never punish your cat.
-Cats are not dogs and you simply can’t take your cat to obedience class… That said, sometimes you need to lay down some rules in the house and get an educational point across to your cat.
+If you have been reading a bit about feline behavior, then you should know by now that cats and discipline don’t mix.
+In other words, you should never punish your cat.
+Cats are not dogs, and you simply can’t take your cat to obedience class.
+Sometimes you need to lay down some rules in the house and get an educational point across to your cat.

 Punishment, in the human ethical and moral sense of the word, does not work with cats.
-In this article we’re going to explain the negative reinforcement principles of one common behavioral issue: cats jumping on counters.
+In this article, we’re going to explain the negative reinforcement principles that work for one common behavioral issue: cats jumping on counters.